 The Chair of the department shall write the annual evaluation narratives for ALL faculty.
 The narrative shall be attached to the Annual Evaluation Summary Form.
 A tenured faculty member whose overall performance is rated 'Does Not Meet FSU's High Expectations' in more than two of the previous six evaluations shall be placed on a Performance Improvement Plan.
-A specialized faculty member or an in-unit staff member whose overall performance is rated "Does Not Meet FSU's High Expectations" shall be placed on a Performance Improvement Plan.
 A specialized faculty member or an in-unit staff member whose overall performance is rated "Does Not Meet FSU's High Expectations" shall be placed on a Performance Improvement Plan (PIP) in one or more areas of assigned duties.
 The Performance Improvement Plan shall include specific performance targets goals and timetables to assist the faculty member or in-unit staff member in achieving at least a "Meets FSU's High Expectations" rating.